 - Open a command shell on the additional server where you installed ArcGIS Data Store.

-- Run the configuredatastore utility, and provide the GIS Server URL and the ArcGIS Server primary site administrator user name and password.
+- Run the configuredatastore utility, and provide the fully qualified domain name of a machine in the GIS Server site and the ArcGIS Server primary site administrator user name and password.
 Also use the --stores operation to specify the type of data store to be created.
-Be sure to specify the same GIS Server URL and data store type as you used for the data store to which you want to add this machine.
+Be sure to specify the same GIS Server machine name and data store type that you used for the data store to which you want to add this machine.

-For example, this command adds a standby relational data store to a GIS Server site with a URL of https://agsserver.ntwk.com:6443/arcgis/admin:
+For example, this command adds a standby relational data store to a machine in the GIS Server site with the fully qualified name of agsserver.ntwk.com.
+The data store directory on this machine is /home/dsuser/fsdata.